proycon/foliadocserve/README.rst

 This is secure for public exposure only when explicitly enabled and used over HTTPS.

-If you are looking for a command line tool that interprets FQL and queries FoLiA documents, use the ``foliaquery`` tool from the FoLiA-tools package rather than this document server, see https://github.com/proycon/folia
+If you are looking for a command line tool that interprets FQL/CQL and queries FoLiA documents, use the ``foliaquery`` tool from the FoLiA-tools package rather than this document server, see https://github.com/proycon/folia